r-m-c-d/Moon/about/index.md

 ## CV & projects showcase
 Obviously, since I'm actively searching right now.
 Speaking of which, here are some documents you may want to check (Gdrive PDF links):
-* [Project & Business Administration](https://drive.google.com/open?id=1K3Eod-2f-WGaRSrlZVFVaAX_xSAv5b2I) detailed CV.
+* [Digital & IT Project Coordinator](https://drive.google.com/open?id=1K3Eod-2f-WGaRSrlZVFVaAX_xSAv5b2I) detailed CV.
 This a generic version and personal details have been deleted, so feel free to [connect and contact me on LinkedIn](https://www.linkedin.com/in/marchandromain/) if you're looking for a specific job/project version of it;
 * [Written recommendations](https://drive.google.com/open?id=1WFMRN0ML64Edqv_lDy7kgSfd85cdYOJZ) from former coworkers or managers;
 * This website's [projects page](https://r-m-c-d.github.io/projects/).